Minnesota sports betting bill advances as budget items stall - Austin Daily Herald

 Minnesota sports betting bill advances as budget items stall

+ST. PAUL — A proposal to legalize sports betting has survived a test amid lawmakers’ efforts to pull together the pieces of a package to spend the Minnesota’s enormous budget surplus with just days remaining in the legislative session.
+But lawmakers remain divided on whether trial casinos should have exclusive rights to offer sports betting on mobile devices and in-person.
+Several other House-Senate conference committees are still working through the details bills to parcel out the state’s $9.25 billion budget surplus.
+Some committees, like public safety, remain far apart from reaching agreements.

-ST. PAUL — A proposal to legalize sports betting survived a test Thursday amid lawmakers’ efforts to pull together the pieces of a package to spend Minnesota’s enormous budget surplus with just days remaining in the legislative session.
+ST. PAUL, Minn.
+(AP) — A proposal to legalize sports betting survived a test Thursday amid lawmakers’ efforts to pull together the pieces of a package to spend Minnesota’s enormous budget surplus with just days remaining in the legislative session.

 The bill, authored by Republican Sen. Roger Chamberlain, of Lino Lakes, would allow tribal casinos and the state’s two horse racing tracks to offer sports betting on mobile devices and in-person.
 It differs from its House counterpart, which would only let tribes offer sports wagering.